openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential-response}

-A successful Batch Credential Response MUST contain all the requested Credentials.
+The Batch Credential Response behaves similarly to the Credential Response.
+Each response to the requests within the `credential_requests` of the Batch Credential Request can be either immediate or deferred.
+Consequently, the Credential Issuer MAY immediately issue the requested Credentials or MAY provide a `transaction_id` parameter to the Client, which can be used later to retrieve the Credential once it is ready.
+If at least one of the requested Credentials cannot be issued either immediately or deferred, the Credential Issuer MUST return an error.

+If all requests are responded to using a `transaction_id`, the Issuer MUST use the HTTP status code 202 (as detailed in Section 15.3.3 of [@!RFC9110]).
+If not, the HTTP status code 200 MUST be used for a successful Batch Credential Response.

 If the Client requested an encrypted response, the Batch Credential Response MUST be sent as a JWT using the parameters from the `credential_response_encryption` object and using the `application/jwt` media type.
 If encryption was requested in the Batch Credential Request and the Batch Credential Response is not encrypted, the Client SHOULD reject the Credential Response.
 If the Batch Credential Response is not encrypted, it MUST be sent as a JSON object using the `application/json` media type.

-The following parameters are used in the Batch Credential Response:
+The following parameters are used in the JSON-encoded Batch Credential Response body:

 * `credential_responses`: REQUIRED.
-Array that contains Credential Response objects, as defined in (#credential-response), and/or Deferred Credential Response objects, as defined in (#deferred-credential-response), with the exception of `c_nonce` and `c_nonce_expires_in`.
-Each element within the array matches the corresponding Credential Request object by array index in the `credential_requests` parameter of the Batch Credential Request.
+Array that contains Batch Credential Response objects each corresponding to every Batch Credential Request objects.
+Each element within the array matches the corresponding Batch Credential Request object by array index in the `credential_requests` parameter.
+A Batch Credential Response object contains either a `credentials` object (and possibly a `notification_id`) or a `transaction_id` parameter, but not `c_nonce` and `c_nonce_expires_in` parameters.
+Each element may refer to a different Credential Configuration or the same Credential Configuration with a different Credential Dataset.
+  * `credentials`: REQUIRED if `transaction_id` is not present within a particular Batch Credential Response object.
+The `credentials` as defined in (#credential-response).
+  * `notification_id`: OPTIONAL.
+The `notification_id` as defined in (#credential-response).
+  * `transaction_id`: REQUIRED if `credentials` is not present within a particular Batch Credential Response object.
+The `transaction_id` as defined in (#credential-response).
 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).

+The encoding of the Credential returned in the `credential` parameter depends on the Credential Format.
+Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.

+More details such as Credential Format identifiers are defined in the Credential Format Profiles in (#format-profiles).

-Below is a non-normative example of a Batch Credential Response in an immediate issuance flow:
+Below is a non-normative example of a Batch Credential Response containing:
+* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys
+* 1 Credential for a different  Credential Configuration and Credential Dataset
+* 1 Transaction ID for a request that could not be immediately fulfilled

 ```
 HTTP/1.1 200 OK